Emzar Kvitsiani: Career

 Kvitsiani's role in the abduction of the United Nations and Georgian officials in Kodori in the 1990s, the 2001 Kodori crisis, and various supposed criminal activities in the region have been disputed.
-Lacking any legal basis the Saakashvili regime was only able to condemn him on charges of mutiny and the illegal formation of armed groups which later lead to his conviction.
 During the Rose Revolution in Georgia in November 2003, he was in Tbilisi and supported Shevardnadze, after whose abdication, Kvitsiani was removed from his official position by the new President Mikheil Saakashvili in December 2004, while his unit was declared disbanded in April 2005.
-Kvitsiani defied the move and, on July 22, 2006, declared disobedience to the government of Georgia.
+Kvitsiani defied the move and, on 22 July 2006, declared disobedience to the government of Georgia.
 In an ensuing crisis, the Georgian forces moved in into the valley and besieged Kvitsiani in Chkhalta.
-The "Hunter" group offered almost overwhelming resistance as primarily US-trained special troops deployed by the government were not able to gain the upper hand.
+In a clash that the Georgian military's US advisers would later view as "less than stellar" according to Radio Free Europe/Radio Liberty, Kvitsiani did not put up significant resistance.
 During a crossfire, a local woman was killed.
 To avoid further casualties, Kvitsiani and the remnant of his followers were allowed through a military cordon.
 Georgia set up a local administration of the valley under the aegis of the Government of the Autonomous Republic of Abkhazia, but lost control over it during the August 2008 Russia–Georgia war.
 Kvitsiani has repeatedly stressed and maintains to this date that the former Georgian leadership under grip of powerful outside influence has purposefully worked towards handing over the Kodori valley and that it was their plan all along.

-After his ouster from the Kodori valley, Kvitsiani eventually fled to North Caucasus (Russia), from where he issued threats of guerrilla warfare to the Georgian government.
-Later caught by Russian special services he managed to escape after reportedly being tortured.
+After his ouster from the Kodori valley, Kvitsiani eventually fled to the Russian North Caucasus, from where he issued threats of guerrilla warfare to the Georgian government.
+Later caught by Russian special services, he managed to escape after reportedly being tortured.
 He remained wanted by Georgia for charges related to the formation of an illegal armed group and an armed mutiny.
-His sister, Nora Kvitsiani, was arrested on similar charges and sentenced 6.5 years in prison, but she was released after the change of government in Georgia in October 2012.
+His sister, Nora Kvitsiani, was arrested on similar charges and sentenced 6.5 years in prison, but she was released by a parole board.

 Arrest and trial

-On February 28, 2014, Kvitsiani, flew from Moscow to Tbilisi, where he was arrested upon his arrival at the Tbilisi International Airport.
+On 28 February 2014, Kvitsiani, flew from Moscow to Tbilisi, where he was arrested upon his arrival at the Tbilisi International Airport.
 He declared he knew the authorities were going to arrest him, but he wanted to cooperate and seek justice.
-On November 17, 2014, a court in the west Georgian town of Zugdidi found Kvitsiani guilty of mutiny and of forming an illegal armed group—charges Kvitsiani denied.
-He was sentenced to 16 years in jail, but released after the Kutaisi court of appeals approved a plea bargain deal between him and the prosecution on January 28, 2015.
+On 17 November 2014, a court in the west Georgian town of Zugdidi found Kvitsiani guilty of mutiny and of forming an illegal armed group — charges Kvitsiani denied.
+He was sentenced to 16 years in jail, but released after the Kutaisi court of appeals approved a plea bargain deal between him and the prosecution on 28 January 2015.